scotdle/national_parks_alert_tracker/README.md

 # National Parks Service Alert Tracker

-Using the NPS API, this site will fetch alert data from every park, monument & anything else the NPS maintains..
+Using the NPS API, this site will fetch alert data from every park, monument & anything else the NPS maintains..and try to make it look pretty.

 ## Built With